Means massacre

 Shortly after dawn, the family was dragged out of their home.
 Thomas was shot and scalped.
 Alice, carrying her baby, ran back into the house and barricaded the door.
 One of the attackers shot through a hole in the wall, killing the infant and puncturing his mother's breast.
 John Martin, who had been sleeping in another room, fired at them, causing them to flee.

 The Indians took with them Molly, whom they made follow them through the woods to Canada.
 Upon her arrival in Quebec, she was sold as a slave.
 A few months later, Captain William McLellan, of Falmouth, Maine (now Portland), was in Quebec in charge of a group of prisoners for exchange.
 He had known Molly before her capture and secretly arranged for her escape.
 He came below her window and threw her a rope which she slid down.
 McLellan brought her back to Falmouth on his vessel.
 They married shortly afterwards.
 Another source states that McLellan knew, at the time of her kidnap, that Mary would be taken to Quebec and tracked her down when he arrived there.

 Alice remarried, to Colonel George Rogers.
 Thomas is interred in Freeport's First Parish Cemetery, alongside his son.
 His wife is buried with her second husband in Flying Point Cemetery.
 His daughter, Alice, is buried at Old Harpswell Common Burying Ground, alongside her husband, Clement Skolfield, whom she married in 1773.
 Jane married Joseph Anderson, of Flying Point.

-The Means massacre was the last act of resistance by the indigenous people to occur within the limits of North Yarmouth.
+The Means massacre was the last act of violence by the indigenous people to occur within the limits of North Yarmouth.

 Thomas Means was born in December 1756, a few months after the death of his father and brother, in the garrison house at Flying Point.
 He went on to achieve the rank of major in the Continental Army.
 He died in 1828, aged 71 or 72, and is buried in Flying Point Cemetery.

 In 1932, a reenactment of the event was held in front of a large audience.
-Nearly all of the actors were descended from one of the Meanses involved.
+Nearly all of the actors were descended from one of the Means family members involved.

 In July and August 2006, an exhibition commemorating the event was on view at Freeport's Harrington House, now the home of Freeport Historical Society.

 A nearby one-room former schoolhouse is named the Thomas Means Club in memory of the family's patriarch.

+Maine Ulster-Scots Project

+The Maine Ulster-Scots Project, who researches and carries out archaeological excavations to study early homesteads and garrisons, was formed in 2006 to mark the 250th anniversary of the Means massacre.
+The MUSP have an interest in Ulster-Scots history and culture and have publications details their findings.